John 19:1-16 The Soldiers Mock Jesus

 Verse 10: "So Pilate said to him, "You will not speak to me?
 Do you not know that I have authority to release you and authority to crucify you?"

-Pilate was astounded and near disbelief at Jesus' silence and the fact that any man would behave in such a manner in his presence.
-Pilates decree was legally binding in all capital cases, his issue in this case was not a matter of guilt or innocence, but the religious and political consequences of his decision.
-(In other words, what problems was the judgment he passed down likely to cause him)
+Pilate's decree was legally binding in all capital cases.
+His issue was not a matter of guilt or innocence, but concerns for the religious and political consequences of his decision.
+(What problems, would his judgment cause him)

 Verse 11:"Jesus answered him, "You would have no authority over me at all unless it had been given you from above.
 Therefore he who delivered me over to you has the greater sin."

-The phrase "Above" was a Jewish word used frequently by John when speaking of God.
+The phrase, "Above" was a Jewish word frequently used by the Apostle John, when speaking of God.

-Judaism understood that rulers held authority only as delegated by God and exercised only under God's permission."
-Jesus could have called for legions of angels; The tiniest display of Jesus' supernatural power could have turned Pilate into putty in Jesus' hands.
+Judaism understood that rulers held authority, only as delegated by God, and exercised under His permission.
+Jesus could have called for legions of angels; the tiniest display of His supernatural power could have turned Pilate into putty in His hands.

-Regarding the greater sin: The high priest of Israel was the person guilty of greater sin.
+The greater sin: The High Priest of Israel was guilty of the greater sin.

 Verses 12: "From then on Pilate sought to release him, but the Jews cried out, "If you release this man, you are not Caesar’s friend.
 Everyone who makes himself a king opposes Caesar."

 The Jews were using vicious political blackmail.
 If Pilate would not do their will, they would file charges against him before Caesar.
-These charges, whether true or false could remove him from office.
-After hearing their threats Pilate caved in completely and moved at once to have Jesus crucified.
+These charges, whether true or false, could remove him from office.
+After hearing their threats, Pilate caved in, and moved at once to have Jesus crucified.

 Verse 13: "So when Pilate heard these words, he brought Jesus out and sat down on the judgment seat at a place called The Stone Pavement, and in Aramaic Gabbatha."
 (GAB-uh-thuh)

-The "Stone Pavement" was a stone platform in the courtyard of the Praetorium.
-It appears to have been made of stones ingeniously joined in a manner to form a throne-like platform with steps and ornaments for the purpose of adding dignity to the decisions announced therefrom.
+The "Stone Pavement," was a platform in the courtyard of the Praetorium, made of stones.
+It was ingeniously joined in a manner to form a throne-like platform, with steps and ornaments for the purpose of adding dignity to the decisions.

-It was upon this judgment-seat that Pilate ordered Christ before him for sentencing.
-Most commentators believe that the governor had to pronounced death sentences from this judgment seat.
+It was upon this judgment-seat that Pilate ordered Christ before him, for sentencing.
+Most commentators believe the governor had to pronounced death sentences from this judgment seat.

 Verses 15: "They cried out, "Away with him, away with him, crucify him!"
 Pilate said to them, "Shall I crucify your King?"
 The chief priests answered, "We have no king but Caesar."